Andrew McCutchen Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.3 K/9, the ninth-best in the league.
+- The pitching staff for the Reds has a collective 9.2 K/9, the ninth-best in MLB.

-- The Reds' 5.36 team ERA ranks 26th across all league pitching staffs.
+- The Reds' 5.27 team ERA ranks 26th across all MLB pitching staffs.

-- Reds pitchers combine to give up 22 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Reds pitchers combine to allow 22 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- The Reds will send Ashcraft (2-0) to the mound for his fourth start of the season.
-He is 2-0 with a 1.42 ERA and 17 strikeouts through 19 2/3 innings pitched.
+- The Reds are sending Cessa (0-2) to make his fourth start of the season.
+He is 0-2 with a 13.50 ERA and three strikeouts in 12 2/3 innings pitched.

-- The righty last appeared in relief on Thursday, when he tossed 2/3 innings against the Pittsburgh Pirates while giving up hits.
+- His last appearance came in relief on Friday when the righty tossed 2/3 innings against the Pittsburgh Pirates while giving up hits.

+- In three games this season, the 30-year-old has a 13.50 ERA and 2.3 strikeouts per nine innings, while giving up a batting average of .417 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.